jonmikeli/docs/dotnet/dotnet8-yarp-template.md

 # .NET 8 YARP Template

 This Visual Studio solution template is the result of different works on how to help developers when it comes to developing distributed applications (backend).
 It is quite common to implement a gateway (or many) in such solutions.

-It includes the solution to many problems faced in real-life projects as well as the will to follow a certain level of good practices.
+This extensions helps in that task and provides a starting point to implement a gateway using YARP (Yet Another Reverse Proxy).

 The created template implements a quite simplistic but complete (and operational) solution.
+It includes common settings and a configuration by default that can be updated afterwards.

 The "Why" of this extension is to simplify developers' lives and help them to find easy ways to implement basic features, with patterns and good practices, without having to spend a lot of time looking for "how tos".
 The extension absorbs that work and offers it to developers.